 Czech Republic : Politics

-Secretary of State under President Clinton.
-Fled the Nazis with her family during WWII; first to the U.K., then to the U.S. in 1948.
-Did not learn of her Jewish roots, nor that her grandparents died in German concentration camps, until she was in office in the 1990s.
+Formerly Secretary of State under President Clinton, Madeline Albright was born Marie Jana Korbel.
+She fled the Nazis with her family during WWII; first to the U.K., then to the U.S. in 1948.
+She did not learn of her Jewish roots, nor that her grandparents died in German concentration camps, until she was in office in the 1990s.

 Isabel Allende 1942-